Rise to Success: Career Highlights of Seth Rollins

 On January 20, 2020, Seth Rollins and Buddy Murphy defeated The Viking Raiders to win the Raw Tag Team Championship.

-On January 31, 2021, at the Royal Rumble, Seth Rollins entered at number 29 and was ultimately eliminated by Edge, who won the match.
+On January 31, 2021, at the Royal Rumble, Seth Rollins entered at number 29, but was ultimately eliminated by Edge, the eventual winner.

 January 1, 2022: WWE Championship Match at Day 1

-On January 1, 2022, Seth Rollins competed in a fatal four-way match for the WWE Championship at Day 1 against Big E, Kevin Owens, and Bobby Lashley.
-Brock Lesnar was added to the match and ultimately won the title.
+On January 1, 2022, Seth Rollins competed in a fatal four-way match for the WWE Championship against Big E, Kevin Owens, and Bobby Lashley at Day 1, which he ultimately lost after Brock Lesnar was added to the match and won the title.

 2022: Sports Illustrated Wrestler of the Year